2016 Marks 50 Years of Sykes

 Where to Next?

-This year we have set an ambitious target of four new boat shapes, all developed in an extensive collaborative partnership with some of the world’s leading experts in design, engineering, hydrodynamics, composite materials and computer modelling, and which will be produced using our huge 5 axis CNC cutting / mould making machine.
+In 2016 we set an ambitious target of four new boat shapes, all developed in an extensive collaborative partnership with some of the world’s leading experts in design, engineering, hydrodynamics, composite materials and computer modelling, and which will be produced using our huge 5 axis CNC cutting / mould making machine.

-We will also be introducing a new Bow Mounted Carbon Fibre Wing Rigger, which will ultimately be available across our entire single scull range from September 2016.
+We will also be introducing a new Bow Mounted Carbon Fibre Wing Rigger, which will ultimately be available across our entire single scull range.

 We will provide updates on the progress of these new boats as launch dates approach and in our newsletters.